 There are occasional taster days for new groups and every year there is an opportunity for a small group to perform alongside LSO musicians.

-LSO Create runs music workshops in residential and day care centres in the community.
-This programme complements our Monday Club workshops and enables us to work directly with centres to plan tailored music projects for their service users and staff.
-This work primarily focuses on working with adults with more profound disabilities that might find it more difficult to get to and fully benefit from the Monday Club sessions at LSO St Luke’s.
+LSO Create runs music workshops in colleges, residential and day care centres in the community.
+This programme complements our Monday Club workshops and enables us to work directly with colleges and centres to plan tailored music projects for their students, service users and staff.
+This work primarily focuses on working with adults with more profound disabilities who might find it more difficult to get to and fully benefit from the Monday Club sessions at LSO St Luke’s.

 All LSO Create activities are free.

-For more information on taking part in LSO Create activities, please contact Lydia Nickalls:
+For more information on taking part in LSO Create activities, please contact Natasha Krichefski:

 LSO Create is generously supported by the Rix-Thompson-Rothenberg Foundation, Stavros Niarchos Foundation (SNF), 29th May 1961 Charitable Trust, Anthony and Elizabeth Mellows Charitable Settlement, Rothenberg Charitable Foundation, Andor Charitable Trust, Worshipful Company of Fan Makers, David Solomons Charitable Trust and the De Laszlo Foundation.